samer--/parscan/README.md

 To talk through the right hand side of the `<+>`, it says, to do a scan over F (G a), we scan each of the sub-collections inside the outer `F` container and unzip the results to get two `F` containers that are the same shape.
-The first contains `G` sub-containers  containing the results of the many little scans (which are all G-scans).
-The seconds contains the total sum for each of those sub-scans - this is itself then scanned, this time using an F-scan, to get cumululative totals at the coarser level implied by the outer F-container.
+The first contains `G` sub-containers  containing the results of the many little scans (let's call them G-scans).
+The second contains the totals for each of those sub-scans.
+This is itself then scanned, this time using an F-scan, to get cumululative totals at the coarser level implied by the outer F-container.
 Then we rearrange things to bring the two F-containers together: one containing many sub-scans and the other containing the cumuluative coarse grained scan.
-Finally, we zip these together at the F-level, in each casing using map to add the coarse grained cumulative total to all the elements in each sub-scan.
+Finally, we zip these together at the F-level, in each case using `map` to add the coarse grained cumulative total to all the elements in each sub-scan.

 Described in this way, this would *seem* to generalise to containers built from any arrangement of